RWBY: Grimm Eclipse

-RWBY: Grimm Eclipse is a four-player co-op hack and slash video game based on the animated web series RWBY.
+RWBY: Grimm Eclipse is a four-player co-op hack and slash video game and the first video game installment in the RWBY franchise.
 Developed and published by Rooster Teeth Games, it was released as an early access title on Steam on December 1, 2015, with the full Windows release on July 5, 2016.
 The game was released for macOS on October 13, 2016, and was later released for Xbox One and PlayStation 4 on January 17, 2017.
-The game's Definitive Edition was released for Nintendo Switch on May 13, 2021.
-The game received mixed reviews from critics, who faulted its gameplay.
+The game's Definitive Edition was released for Nintendo Switch on May 13, 2021, published by Aspyr.
+The game received mixed reviews from critics, who cited its overall gameplay as the main flaw.

 Gameplay

 The game allows one to four of the main characters to battle through waves of Grimm with the gameplay having experience points that allow the player to upgrade their character's status.
 The action takes place in the Emerald Forest, Mountain Glenn, Forever Fall and ultimately to an island named after the antagonist, Doctor Merlot.